zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 ### Conclusion about performance tests

 You can use Classes or Factory functions.
-You choose to use Prototypes, or you can choose not to.
-It's really up to you.
+Whether you choose to use Prototypes or not is really up to you.

 There's no need to worry about performance.